Constraining the dipole moments of the top quark

 \subsection{Indirect constraints}

 We first consider the present indirect constraints on the top CEDM $\tilde d_t$.
 The operators in Eq.~(\ref{eq:Leff}) run and mix under QCD renormalization group (RG) evolution.
 At present, these effects are known to NLL accuracy~\cite{Degrassi:2005zd}.
 In particular the Weinberg operator mixes into the (C)EDMs of quarks, but not vice versa.
-Nevertheless, it has been known for some time~\cite{Braaten:1990gq} that the CEDMs induce a \emph{finite} threshold correction to the Weinberg operator when a heavy quark is integrated out, as shown in Fig.~\ref{fig:threshold}, \be \delta w^{(q)} = \frac{g_s^3}{32\pi^2} \frac{\tilde d_q}{m_q}\,. \ee
+Nevertheless, it has been known for some time~\cite{Braaten:1990gq,Chang:1991ry} that the CEDMs induce a \emph{finite} threshold correction to the Weinberg operator when a heavy quark is integrated out, as shown in Fig.~\ref{fig:threshold}, \be \delta w^{(q)} = \frac{g_s^3}{32\pi^2} \frac{\tilde d_q}{m_q}\,, \ee where $g_s$ and $m_q$ are evaluated at the heavy quark threshold scale.

 In the case of the top quark, the combined effects of the finite shift in $w$ and the subsequent RG evolution to the hadronic scale will induce non-zero contributions also for the (C)EDMs of the light quarks.